 As discussed above, your leopard gecko is an insectivore, and they should only be fed insects.

-It is not a good idea to try to force your leopard gecko to eat any vegetables or fruits, really any vegetation or leafy greens.
+It is not a good idea to force your leopard gecko to eat any vegetables or fruits, really any vegetation or leafy greens.

 Their bodies cannot digest these things as their bodies are designed for eating meat from insects.

-If you are giving your pet the proper food, gut-loaded, or dusted with supplements, they will get all the proper nutrients they need, so don’t worry about adding other foods you think will be good for them.
+If you give your pet the proper food, gut-loaded or dusted with supplements, they will get all the right nutrients they need, so don’t worry about adding other foods you think will be good for them.

-When it comes to insects, there are a few you should never feed to your leopard gecko as they are toxic to them.
+There are a few you should never feed to your leopard gecko as they are toxic to them when it comes to insects.

-Bugs you see lighting up, like fireflies, are among the insects your leopard gecko cannot eat.
+Like fireflies, bugs you see lighting up are among the insects your leopard gecko cannot eat.